mabadinakach/mabadinakach/README.md

-### Hi there 👋
+### Hello there 👋
-### I am Marcos
+### My name is Marcos

-Currently studying Computer Science at the University of San Francisco
+Currently studying Computer Science @ University of San Francisco

 Skills: Python / Java / C / Dart / JS / HTML / CSS

-- 🌱   Future Data Scientist
+- 🌱   Interested in Machine Learning and AI
-- 💬   Ask me about music, technology, math, science and programming
+- 💬   Lets talk about Music, Technology, Math, Philosophy, Science and Computer Science
 - 📫   How to reach me: <a href="mailto:marcosaba2121@gmail.com">email</a>

 <p>